 It's not hard to get around on foot, but it can be tiring if you try to do too much at once.

-To give your feet a break, use the inexpensive mass transit system, which includes a modern light rail, a few underground metro lines, and buses.
+To give your feet a break, use the inexpensive mass transit system, including a modern light rail, a few underground metro lines, and buses.

 _______